-When I was herewe had Sister Lucille was our president opened the McKillop library, and I can remember Sister Shelia was getting, had everything organized so that he students moved the books and we had a parade…and she had it all organized and I can remember being over there as a faculty member with students.
+When I was here…Sister Lucille was our president [and] opened the McKillop library, and I can remember Sister Sheila was getting…everything organized so that the students moved the books and we had a parade…and she had it all organized and I can remember being over there as a faculty member with students.
 We went to the old library and took so many books off the shelf, and you took them and brought them over to the new library, and there was someone over there telling you, put them on the shelf here.
 So they [moved], I think within a day.
 They moved the entire library from one place to the other with the help of the students, the faculty, and the direction of Sister Sheila.
 That was kind of fascinating.

 Samantha: So you taught both undergraduate and graduate.
 Is there a difference in the type of student?
 Do you prefer the courses of one more than the other?

 Dr. Chapdelaine: They’re entirely different.
-The graduate students all would come in the evening hours after working all day, and of course I considered them by peers.
+The graduate students all would come in the evening hours after working all day, and of course I considered them my peers.
 So that we were on a first name basis.
 They were always really prepared!
 I mean, I would never go into class with this group not prepared [imitated a stack of papers].
 They were so excited.
 They worked very hard.
 I mean, if you let them go a half hour early they were disappointed.
 If you had to cancel a class they were disappointed.
 It was challenging because you started the discussion and the students carried it.
 It was a lot of interaction.
 It was fun.
 I did that for a long time and then I went back, I was assigned to an 8 o’clock class with freshmen.
 Anybody awake?
 [Laughs] Anybody awake here?
 It took me awhile to get re-acquainted to freshmen.
-I remember I taught the young kids out at Newport Hospital for twelve years too.
+I remember I taught the young kids out at Newport Hospital for twelve years, too.
 But then for the last semester, I’ve been only teaching the graduates and undergraduates interested in healthcare.
-And because that’s my love I make it their love too.
+And because that’s my love I make it their love, too.
 So I used to take them out for field trips, and take them to the hospital to go through the ER, the Pharmacy and the X-Ray department where they could see what a cat scan is and a MRI and all the new technology.
 But I can’t say I like one more than the other.
 The graduate students were challenging, but I love the kids!
 I shouldn’t say that, but I did.

 Samantha: So when you returned as a professor, what were some of the changes you saw either on campus, you know acquiring new buildings?
 Or in administration?
 Or even in the student body?